cloudwatt/applications/bundle-freebsd-pfsense/README-EN.md

  * `bundle-freebsd-pfsense.heat.yml`: HEAT orchestration template.
 It will be use to deploy the necessary infrastructure.
  * `stack-start.sh`: Stack launching script.
 This is a small script that will save you some copy-paste.
- * `stack-get-url.sh`: Flotting IP recovery script.
+ * `stack-get-url.sh`: Admin's Flotting IP recovery script.

 ## Start-up